jonhnet/sonde-search/website/frontend/data/index.md

 [made their data public](https://github.com/projecthorus/sondehub-analysis).
 However, it's not in a very convenient format: an enormous directory of hundreds of thousands of individual JSON files.
 Each of these files contains "summary"
+data: one JSON file for each sonde ever seen.
+Each JSON file contains three
-data: the first, highest and last data points seen by SondeHub.
+records: the first, highest and last data points reported to SondeHub for that sonde.
 It takes many hours to download and parse them all.

 I've downloaded the data, done some data conversion and cleaning to remove apparently invalid flights, and reuploaded it in the